manifoldco/mercury/README.md

 # @manifoldco/mercury

 Design tokens auto-generated from our Figma files.
-Powered by [Diez][diez].

 ## 📚 Usage